cptn-cosmo/DH-Roller/readme.md

 As soon as you click the "Roll Duality Dice" Button the roll gets added to the tray, from which you can roll the dice like any other roll.

-The result then gets shown int the chat with colored formatting.
+The result then gets shown in the chat with colored formatting.

 [![Preview](https://img.youtube.com/vi/1Tv2fjufr3s/0.jpg)](https://www.youtube.com/watch?v=1Tv2fjufr3s)